 \item \textbf{Choice of elements.} The framework also requires a careful choice of elements inside the ambient HHG.
 Even when the ambient HHG lies in one of the families above, applying the construction requires identifying axial elements that are fully supported on unbounded domains.
 For short HHGs whose chosen structures lie in \(\mathcal P_3\), one must still understand which axial elements are fully supported on unbounded domains in order to apply the present framework.
 For example, if each standard generator of a large and hyperbolic type Artin group is fully supported on an unbounded domain in the HHG structure constructed in \cite{HMS24}, then our framework would provide another way to construct RAAG subgroups in such Artin groups, independent of \cite{JS22}.

-Another reason for focusing on single domains is that, in practice, an axial element, after taking a sufficiently large power, can be expressed as a product of axial elements fully supported on single unbounded domains.
-A related property, the \emph{orthogonal decomposition}, was introduced by Abbott--Behrstock \cite{AB23} and verified for the family $\Xi$ mentioned earlier.
-This leads to the following:
+The focus on single domains is natural in many examples: after passing to a sufficiently large power, an axial element often decomposes as a product of elements fully supported on single unbounded domains.
+A related property, called \emph{orthogonal decomposition}, was introduced by Abbott--Behrstock \cite{AB23} and verified for the family $\Xi$ mentioned above.
+This leads to the following question.

-\begin{question} For which HHGs can every infinite-order element, after taking powers, be expressed as a product of elements fully supported on single unbounded domains?
-Which families in Figure~\ref{Fig:Venn diagram} satisfy this property? \end{question}
+\begin{question} For which HHGs can every infinite-order element, after passing to a power, be expressed as a product of elements fully supported on single unbounded domains?
+Which families in Figure~\ref{Fig:Venn_diagram} satisfy this property? \end{question}